Atlas II: Atlas IIA

 Atlas IIA was a derivative of the Atlas II designed to service the commercial launch market.
-The main improvement was the switch from the RL10A-3-3A to RL10A-4 engine on the Centaur upper stage, increasing the stage's performance and the vehicle's payload capability.
+The main improvement was the switch from the RL10A-4 engine on the Centaur upper stage, increasing the stage's performance and the vehicle's payload capability.
 The IIA version flew between 1992 and 2002.

 Atlas IIAS

 Atlas IIAS was largely identical to IIA, but added four Castor 4A solid rocket boosters to increase performance.
 These boosters were ignited in pairs, with one pair igniting on the ground, and the second igniting in the air shortly after the first pair separated.
 The half-stage booster section would then drop off as usual.
 IIAS was used between 1993 and 2004, concurrently with IIA.